Available Academic Tools

 Online Proctoring

 Honorlock, integrated with Canvas, provides on-demand proctoring for online exams.
-Students can take exams anytime with a video recording of their session.
+Students can take exams at any time with a video recording of their session.

 Publisher Content in Canvas